NelsonPython/AstroPiQuake/I3-subscribe.md

 ```
 import json
 ```
+Import the Iota libraries so you can send a transaction to the Tangle `` from iota import Iota from iota import ProposedTransaction from iota import Address from iota import Tag from iota import TryteString
+``
 ### on_connect function

 This function connects to the broker and prints the status of the connection